 Allan Scott Auditorium, 6.00pm

 A unique Art talk that will feature Paul Rissmann with other specialists exploring creativity in arts education.
-Discussion coincides with UNESCO Arts Education Week (May 22 – 27), DreamBIG Children's Festival (18 – 27 May) and Adelaide Symphony Orchestra’s Festival of Learning & Participation.
+This Art Talk coincides with UNESCO Arts Education Week (22 – 27 May), DreamBIG Children's Festival (18 – 27 May) and Adelaide Symphony Orchestra’s Festival of Learning & Participation (2-10 June).

 Paul Rissmann is a composer, presenter and music educationalist.
 He currently holds the position of Animateur with the London Symphony Orchestra (LSO) and is Children’s Composer in Residence for Music in the Round.